TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 > _“If 250 Los Angeles teachers were asked to treat minority students with more respect, then at least 50 teachers would do so.”_

 In this case, we may have different opinions as to what “respect” means.
-In order for us to agree that someone is being treated with “more respect,” we must agree on what behaviors would indicate respect.
+In order for us to agree that someone is being treated with “more respect,” we must agree on which behaviors would indicate respect.

 > _“If 250 Los Angeles teachers were asked to treat minority students with more respect, then at least 50 teachers would refer to their students using an honorific.”_